 How do you spot a Big Dog?
 He's the one whose assistant breaks into a meeting to deliver an important, whispered message--a message that just can’t wait.
 He's usually late to that same meeting, and the first to get bored, stand up during the discussion and wander around.
-If it's a technology Big Dog, he's often the worst dressed, intentionally so.
-He's inevitably the one to take the first muffin, send the first text while you're talking, and flip noisily through the slide deck when you're focused on slide 2.
+If it's a technology Big Dog, he's often the worst dressed, or at least without socks.
+He's inevitably the one to send the first text while you're talking, the one to flip noisily through the slide deck when you're focused on slide 2.
 Big Dogs have a LinkedIn account but no contacts, and they don't carry business cards.
 Big Dogs park near the front door in an inviolate spot and fly First Class, even when nobody else is allowed.

 At home, the Big Dog is the one who falls asleep after Thanksgiving dinner, snoring on the couch while everyone else helps the hosts clean up.

 I can’t wait.

 When Big Dogs Collide